 An impact-wrench allows you to do more work with less effort.
 It’s designed to provide a strong, sudden downward force to loosen tight or frozen nuts.
 The motor releases a spring that drives a hammer down while simultaneously twisting it, as opposed to a manual wrench that you have to put your shoulder into.
 The brrrrrp-brrrrrp sound an air wrench makes is the repetitive motion of the hammer.

-Why do I need an air impact wrench?
+Why do I need an air impact wrench for the home use?

 This tool makes your life much easier if you like to do some of your own work on your car or if you do other work that involves loosening or tightening nuts.
 Professional mechanics use air wrenches to tighten down their work but it’s a time saver at home too.
 Trying to undo a nut that’s been tightened that way is difficult with a manual wrench, if not downright impossible.
 Air wrenches also reduce the amount of time it takes to tighten or loosen nuts, which frees you up for other projects.
 Whether you do only occasional work on your garage or the odd DIY work around the house, or if you’re a serious classic car restoration aficionado, this tool is for you.

 What should I look for in an air impact wrench?